Frieda-VI/Aviation/docs/pages/Api/Collapser.md

 end
 ```

 The `.GetStructure` method is a short and more performant way of obtaining the original PlayerStructure created.
-This doesn't aim at replace the classical `.Structure` method which also takes `Player` as argument but simply aims at providing more accesibility.
+This doesn't aim at replace the classical `.Structure` method which also takes `Player` as argument, but simply aims at providing more accessibility.

-`.GetStructure` and `.Structure` do not perform the same. `GetStructure` is only available on the server and it provides the original AviationObject created whilst `.Structure` is available on both the client and the server but it provides a modified AviationObject which doesn't directly inherrit from the Aviation class.
+`.GetStructure` and `.Structure` do not perform the same. `GetStructure` is only available on the server and it provides the original AviationObject created whilst `.Structure` is available on both the client and the server, but it provides a modified AviationObject which doesn't directly inherit from the Aviation class.

 **Keep in mind that both methods do provide the Collapsing feature.**